evokegaming/guides/README.md

     some_condition or do_something
     ```

-1. Never use `unless` with `else`.
+1. Favor use of `unless` with `else`.
 Rewrite these with the positive case first.

     ```Ruby
     # bad